Keep Your Hands Dry & Warm With The Best Ski Gloves Of 2022

 Four-way stretch interior keeps the mittens contoured to your hands in a comfortable way

 Wrist straps + cuff pull strings to tighten your mittens to the perfect pressure

 - BrandBlack Diamond

-- Weight11.2 ounces
+- Weight11.2 Ounces

 You may not hear the imperial march, but you’ll be a stormtrooper in your own right.
-Gordini wanted to go with the best of the best, so they kept these nylon gloves extremely inexpensive but managed to slip Gore-Tex into the liners for the best waterproofing in the business.
-You’re dealing with 94% nylon, and 6% spandex to give your ski gloves just enough of a fit that you won’t be struggling to get them on (or off for that matter).
-This is a fairly straightforward glove design with simple tightening mechanisms, such as the wrist caps and naturally tighter entry to the cuff.
-No gimmicks, just a simple glove with premium waterproofing.
-If you are looking to upgrade your winter equipment, then make sure you read our winter boots review.
+Gordini wanted to go with the best of the best, so they kept their Storm Trooper II nylon gloves inexpensive compared to competitors but managed to slip Gore-Tex into the liners for the best waterproofing in the business.
+You’re dealing with 94% nylon, and 6% spandex to give your ski gloves just enough of a fit that you won’t be struggling to get them on (or off for that matter) but maintain great dexterity and durability.

 Partial spandex construction to make these easy to slip into

 Gore-Tex insert keeps your hands as waterproofed as they’re going to get

 Wraps caps keep these gloves perfectly applied to your wrist; maximum dexterity, full-on comfort